smartdevicelink/sdl_evolution/proposals/0150-video-streaming-state.md

  *In the case of co-existence of a NAVIGATION app and a MEDIA or COMMUNICATION app, when the NAVIGATION app does not start audio steaming service, the MEDIA/COMMUNICATION app is AUDIBLE; When the NAVIGATION app starts audio streaming service, the MEDIA/COMMUNICATION app is either `ATTENUATED` if the system supports mixing or `NOT_AUDIBLE` if the system does not support mixing.

-The transition of videoStreamingState is independent of the transition of hmiLevel.
+The transition of videoStreamingState and audioStreamingState is independent of the transition of hmiLevel.
 However, the transition of hmiLevel depends on both audioStreamingState and videoStreamingState.
-SDL Core shall move a media/project/navigation app which is `NOT_AUDIBLE` and `NOT_STREAMABLE` to `BACKGROUND` HMI level.
-There are at most two media/project/navigation apps which can be placed in HMI level `LIMITED`.
-In `LIMITED` level, an app can be either `AUDIBLE` or `STREAMABLE` or both.
+SDL Core shall move a `LIMITED` level media/projection/navigation app which is `NOT_AUDIBLE` and `NOT_STREAMABLE` to `BACKGROUND` HMI level.
+There are at most two media/projection/navigation apps which can be placed in HMI level `LIMITED`.
+In `LIMITED` level, an app can be either `AUDIBLE` (including `ATTENTUATED`) or `STREAMABLE` or both.

 #### Mobile API
 ```xml